julelang/jule/README.md

 All documentation about Jule and JuleC is on the website. <br>
 [See Documentations](https://julelang.github.io/website/pages/docs.html)
 <br><br>
-To contribute website, documentations or something else, please use the <a href="https://github.com/julelang/website">website repository</a>.
+To contribute to the website, documentations or something else, please use the <a href="https://github.com/julelang/website">website repository</a>.

 <h2 id="os-support">Compiler and C++ Standard Support</h2>
 JuleC officially supports some C++ compilers.